karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 Keep in mind that the goal of DI frameworks isn't to make your code dynamically pluggable.
 The idea isn't to be able to hot-swap your `SQLServerDataStore` with a `PostgreSQLServerDatastore`.
 It's simpler than that.
 We want to program against interfaces and have those interfaces injected where necessary.
 It's something we can do manually, but even simple examples can be a pain.
 The DI framework automates a very small, yet important, part of the process (object creation with auto-wiring).

 It's hard to pass up an opportunity to complain about XML-based configuration, so...Most .NET frameworks provide both code-based (as seen above) and XML-based configuration.
 The benefit of code-based is that you are able to refactor as well as test your configuration.
 There's no advantage to XML-based configuration, though some developers will state that with XML they don't need to recompile and retest their code.
-I say that's crap: a change to in your configuration, regardless of where it's stored, needs to go through the smae QA and deployment procedures as any other code change.
+I say that's crap: a change in your configuration, regardless of where it's stored, needs to go through the same QA and deployment procedures as any other code change.

 ### Dependency Injection Framework Anti Pattern ###
 Ending our introduction on Dependency Injection with what we covered above would be a disservice.
 We've covered the mechanics of DI and DI Frameworks, but in focusing on the *what* we've introduced some pretty nasty *hows*.
 Our `kernel` instance from the last example is thread-safe, and we could create a static class and call something like `Factory.Get<T>` everywhere in our code.
 As we suggested above, DI frameworks can be seen as a replacement for `new`, so that might seem a logical approach.